magshimim-next/cv-next/docs/conventions.md

 - `use client` - in client components.
 - `use server` - in server components and actions.
-- `import server-only` - in places that can only bbe imported by server components.
+- `import server-only` - in places that can only be imported by server components.

 ## Folders Organization